Need to know

 Generally, the higher the CADR the better, but keep in mind this standard is tested using very specific settings (with the purifier unit placed in the centre of the room and set to its highest speed), and it only relates to the removal of three pollutants: dust, tobacco smoke and pollen.

 It may be worth getting a model that's rated for a slightly larger room than you need

 Barnes suggests it may be worth getting a model that's rated for a slightly larger room than you need.

 "That can mean the purifier will clear the room's air faster on its highest setting, but still comfortably keep the air clear on its lowest and quietest speed (good for when you're trying to sleep)."

 Find out more about CADR and the Dyson-specific test method known as POLAR, in our air purifier buying guide.

-Ongoing costs to consider
+Ongoing filter costs

 Costs vary between brands and models, and replacement filters for the models we've tested can range from about $55 to $89 each, which could add up to well over $100 per year depending on how often you run your purifier and at what setting.

 Check our air purifier reviews for filter prices and estimated annual costs on models we've tested.